hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 ![Attachment Entity](assets/Video3.png)

+> NOTE - The uploaded video will get deleted in 3 days.

 #### **Words & Phrases Entity**

 **Words & Phrases** entity is meant to extract "specific" text values e.g. name of a person, name of a city, etc. from user utterances.